Global-X-ETFs/GXComponents/README.md

 # Importing into your Project

+### Personal Access Token

+First, you need to create a Personal Access Token.

+1. Click on your Avatar at the top right of GitHub, then press settings.
+2. Then press "Developer Settings".
+3. Personal Access Tokens => Tokens (classic) => Generate new token => Generate new token **(classic)**
+4. Select *repo*, *write:packages* and optionally *delete:packages*.

+Store the key somewhere as you won't be able to see it again.

 ### .npmrc file

+⚠️ Before you leak your access token, add `.npmrc` to your `.gitignore` file

 Create a `.npmrc` file at the root of your project.
+Replacing `YOUR_GITHUB_TOKEN` with your personal access token we've just generated.
 ```
 @global-x-etfs:registry=https://npm.pkg.github.com/
+//npm.pkg.github.com/:_authToken=YOUR_GITHUB_TOKEN
 ```

 ### Installing GXComponents In Your Project